mochamadadityaputra/Hotel-Reservation-Cancellation-Predictions-in-Portugal/README.md

 - Target corporate and group bookings which show lower cancellation rates

 **To reduce False Positives (unnecessary overbooking):**
-- Use model predictions as a guide, not a trigger — combine with historical cancellation rates per season
+- Use model predictions as a guide, not a trigger.
+Combine with historical cancellation rates per season
 - Establish partnerships with nearby hotels to handle relocation efficiently if overbooking occurs
 - Prepare guest compensation protocols (upgrades, discounts) to protect reputation

 **Seasonal strategy:**
-- July and August show the highest cancellation volumes — apply stricter policies during peak season
+- July and August show the highest cancellation volumes, apply stricter policies during peak season
 - Off-peak periods benefit from flexible promotions and last-minute deals to recover lost occupancy

 ---